kiyoNdux/one-month-ml-sprint/README.md

 ## Goals & Reflections

-- I wanted to achieve **deep mastery** in math, stats, backend, and ML.
+- I wanted to learn the **fundamentals** of the linear algebra, stats, backend, that are used in ML.
 - I aimed to produce **hackathon-ready pipelines** while keeping everything documented.
 - I kept a **structured record** of my progress, reflections, and project outputs.
 - The sprint allowed me to develop **portfolio-quality projects** that integrate both theory and practice.